 Scientific research affirms that various traditional foods given to lactating mothers can have lactogenic (milk boosting) effects.
 Lactogenic foods and ingredients can help to increase the levels of prolactin (a hormone produced in the pituitary gland that influences milk production) in the bloodstream and potentially increases the quantity of breast milk produced.
 There’s also research being done on using CBD oil while breastfeeding.

-If your milk is slow to come in perhaps after a long labour, a difficult birth or a caesarean, or for some other reason, you can try these best foods to help increase breast milk supply.
-In this article, I am going to discuss the best foods to Eat to Increase Your Milk Supply.
+If your milk is slow to come in perhaps after a long labour, a difficult birth or a caesarean, or for some other reason, we are going to discuss the most effective breastfeeding boosting foods to eat to increase your milk supply in this blog below.
+Read along!

 1. Vegetables: